applepassion4/Project3/README.md

 ### Selecting Data Sources

 * Our main data source was found at the US Department of Agriculture Website:  USDA ERS (https://www.ers.usda.gov/topics/food-choices-health/food-consumption-demand/food-consumption/).
-The raw data was obtained in a CSV formart.
+The raw data was obtained in a CSV format.
 * We started off by importing the Pandas library and loading the data set into a pandas dataframe
 * A for loop was used to to clean multiple columns at once.
 The loop iterates through every element of a list and make adjustments by dropping all null columns